rickb777/httprouter/README.md

 **Automatic HEAD requests:** All routes set up for GET requests are also used for HEAD requests, although this behaviour can be overridden.
 Responses from HEAD requests are always zero-length.

+**Chain routers:** using a [subrouter](https://godoc.org/github.com/rickb777/httprouter#Router.SubRouter) to allow more complex structures, including intermediate middleware on a sub-set of the routes.
+This is also useful for attaching as many custom asset servers as you need.

 Of course you can also set **custom [`NotFound`](https://godoc.org/github.com/rickb777/httprouter#Router.NotFound) and [`MethodNotAllowed`](https://godoc.org/github.com/rickb777/httprouter#Router.MethodNotAllowed) handlers**.

-You can [**serve static files**](https://godoc.org/github.com/rickb777/httprouter#Router.ServeFiles) with a the standard http.ServeFiles or a custom file server.
+You can [**serve static files**](https://godoc.org/github.com/rickb777/httprouter#Router.ServeFiles) with a the standard http.ServeFiles or a custom file server (e.g. [servefiles](https://github.com/rickb777/servefiles)).

-You can [**chain routers**](https://godoc.org/github.com/rickb777/httprouter#Router.SubRouter) to allow more complex structures, including intermediate middleware on a sub-set of the routes.
-This is also useful for attaching as many custom asset servers as you need.

 ## Usage